magneticio/vamp.io/content/news/vamp-at-kubecon-2019.md

 - Hall 8.0 C1
 - Check the Kubecon schedule [here](https://kccnceu19.sched.com/event/MPau/a-tale-of-two-worlds-canary-testing-for-both-ml-models-and-microservices-jorg-schad-mesosphere-vincent-lesierse-vampio)

-**If you want to meet us in Barcelona, [you can schedule a meeting with Richard, our sales manager](https://calendly.com/richard-vamp/meeting-kubecon)**

  Whether you can or can’t make it to this year’s KubeCon, stay tuned as we’ll be keeping you informed on the future of DevOps and all that good stuff with KubeCon event summaries, videos, mini-conference guides and more.

+Or **[meet our team] (https://calendly.com/richard-vamp/meeting-kubecon)** in Barcelona!
+Our CTO and tech team will be on hand.
 At Vamp, we eat, sleep and breath containerization to cloud, so we see it as our mission to share knowledge wherever we can.